Serbian Free Corps: Organization

 with a total of 5,049 soldiers.

 Dress

 Their uniforms were similar to that of the frontiersmen, with some changes.

-Aftermath
+Aftermath and legacy

 In 1793, the Austrians established the new free corps on the border, for Serbians and Bosnians.

-Legacy

 On the eve of the First Serbian Uprising, the Užice and Sokol nahije established volunteer detachments, called frajkori, that had the task of sabotage against Ottoman military plans, and their concentration in this region of Serbia.